morphogencc/ofxPixelPusher/README.md

 * `PowerScale` -- this controls the overall brightness of the LEDs; use a value between 0 and 1.
 * `ColorCorrection` -- this corrects the color ratios so that the tuple `(255, 255, 255)` produces a "true" white pixel.
 Look at `Pixel.h` for a full listing of options.
 * `ColorTemperature` -- this further corrects the colors to reflect a specific light source.
 Look at `Pixel.h` for a full listing.
+* `Tint` -- you can also "tint" a strip by using the corresponding function call.
+This effectively multiples the assigned color (set via `setPixels()`) by a constant tint -- this allows you to either manually correct the color to a setting non available with the presets, or allow for some neat tricks in animating the strips.

 ## Examples